WouterBant/WouterBant.github.io/README.md

 # WouterBant.github.io

-Website for the course Big History @ University of Amsterdam (semester 1, 2022-2023).
+Project website for the course Big History @ University of Amsterdam (semester 1, 2022-2023).

 Little Big History of Spacecrafts.